 - Assisting families in accessing additional services in their local community

 - Nurturing children’s physical, cognitive, language and social-emotional development to ensure they are ready for school

 - Ensuring families can support their child’s learning and are engaged in the long-term, life-long success of their child

 - Promoting a positive and respectful environment for children, families and staff

 Hours of formal professional development offered to staff

-The Early Learning Program offers private child care in Early Learning Classrooms at the rate of $225/week.
+The Early Learning Program offers private child care in Early Learning Classrooms between $250 and $396/week based on age of child.

 The Early Learning Preschool Head Start Program offers comprehensive center-based services to children ages 6 weeks to 5 years of age, until they are eligible for Kindergarten.

 Both Early Head Start and Head Start Programs also engage parents or other key family members in positive relationships, with a focus on family wellbeing.
-Parents participate in leadership roles, including having a say in program operations.
+Parents participate in leadership roles, including program operations input.
 Each program supports children’s growth in a positive learning environment through a variety of services, which include: early learning and development, health, and family well-being.